schoeberl/librelane/docs/source/contributors/code.md

 For a PR to be merged, there are two requirements:

 * There are two automated checks, one for linting and the other for functionality.
 Both must pass.
-* An OpenLane team member must inspect and approve the PR.
+* An LibreLane team member must inspect and approve the PR.

 ## Licensing and Copyright

 Please add you (or your employer's) copyright headers to any files to which you have made major edits.

-Please note all code contributions must have the same license as OpenLane, i.e., the Apache License, version 2.0.
+Please note all code contributions must have the same license as LibreLane, i.e., the Apache License, version 2.0.